EnMasseProject/enmasse-workshop/README.md

 ./enmasse-0.13.0/enmasse-deploy.sh -h
 ```

-In this workshop, we will deploy using the standard (keycloak) authentication service, use the `enmasse` namespace, and tell it to deploy to our minishift cluster.
+In this workshop, we will deploy using the standard (keycloak) authentication service, use a unique id as your namespace, and tell it to deploy to the OpenShift cluster

 ```
-./enmasse-0.13.0/enmasse-deploy.sh -a standard -n enmasse -m https://$(minishift ip):8443
+./enmasse-0.13.0/enmasse-deploy.sh -a standard -n enmasse-<YOURID> -m https://$HOST:8443
 ```

 #### Startup

-You can observe the state of the EnMasse cluster using `oc get pods -n enmasse`.
+You can observe the state of the EnMasse cluster using `oc get pods -n enmasse-<YOURID>`.
 When all the pods are in the `Running` state, the cluster is ready.
 While waiting, go to the OpenShift console.

 In the OpenShift console, you can see the different deployments for the various EnMasse components.
 You can go into each pod and look at the logs.
 If we go to the address controller log, you can see that its creating a 'default' address space.